 Cross-sector partnerships between the following entities are eligible to apply for the award:

 Any partner can submit the application or a third party can nominate a partnership for the award.
 However, a representative of each partner entity must sign the application form.
 If there are any questions regarding award criteria and eligibility, contact the award team: firstname.lastname@example.org

-The 2023 application period was open from January 30 – April 14, 2023.
-Following an initial evaluation that determines 10 semi-finalists, independent judges scored each submission based on criteria required on the application form.
+The 2024 application period will open on February 5, 2024.
+Following an initial evaluation that determines 10 semi-finalists, independent judges will score each submission based on criteria required on the application form.
 These are then combined to create an overall score for each entry, with the 5 highest scoring entries comprising the P3 Finalists.
-Applicant were notified of their progress in June (semi-finalist stage) and July (finalist stage).
+Applicants are notified of their progress in June (semi-finalist stage) and July (finalist stage).
 The winner will be announced at the 2024 Concordia Annual Summit in September.

 The judging process is divided into three stages:

 All submissions are assessed to ensure they meet basic criteria and eligibility.

 A panel of judges score each submission based on criteria required on the application form.
 Each submission is evaluated by multiple judges.
-All judges’ scores are totaled and the highest scores will determine five finalists by July 2023.
+All judges’ scores are totaled and the highest scores will determine five finalists.